-To reduce traffic conflicts caused by construction, the contractor prepare a CTP (TR-IAMF#2).
-The CTP, which will be reviewed and approved by the Authority, will address, in detail, the activities to be carried out in each construction phase.
-The CTP will include a traffic control plan identifies when and where temporary closures and detours will occur, with the goal of maintaining traffic flow, especially during peak travel periods.
-The traffic control plan will be developed for each affected location and would include, at a minimum, signage to alert drivers to the construction zone, traffic control methods, traffic speed limitations, and alternative access and detour provisions during road closures.
-Any temporary closure or removal of parking areas or roadways during construction will be restored upon completion of construction.
-Efforts will be made to minimize their removal or shorten the length of time these facilities are inoperable to the extent possible.
+To reduce traffic conflicts caused by construction, the contractor would prepare a CTP (TR-IAMF#2).
+The CTP, which would be reviewed and approved by the Authority, would address, in detail, the activities to be carried out in each construction phase.
+The CTP would provide a traffic control plan that would identify when and where temporary closures and detours would occur, with the goal of maintaining traffic flow, especially during peak travel periods.
+The traffic control plan would be developed for each affected location and would include, at a minimum, signage to alert drivers to the construction zone, traffic control methods, traffic speed limitations, and alternative access and detour provisions during road closures.
+Any temporary closure or removal of parking areas or roadways during construction would be restored upon completion of construction.
+Efforts would be made to minimize their removal or shorten the length of time these facilities are inoperable to the extent possible.